Pylons/pyramid/docs/narr/assets.rst

 unknown version.
 By default, the cache buster will be invoked for an asset it has never seen before and will likely end up returning a cache busting token for the original asset rather than the asset that will actually end up being served!
-In order to get around this issue it's possible to attach a different :class:`pyramid.interfaces.ICacheBuster` implementation to the new assets.
+In order to get around this issue, it's possible to attach a different :class:`pyramid.interfaces.ICacheBuster` implementation to the new assets.
 This would cause the original assets to be served by their manifest, and the new assets served by their own cache buster.
 To do this,